Parliament-Funkadelic singer Clarence 'Fuzzy' Haskins dies at 81

 The Rock & Roll Hall of Fame, which inducted Haskins along with other core Parliament-Funkadelic members in 1997, confirmed the death to NPR in a statement.

-Born in Elkins, W.V., in 1941, Haskins started out singing in the 1950s and '60s in New Jersey in the doo-wop vocal quintet The Parliaments.
+Born in Elkhorn, W.V., in 1941, Haskins started out singing in the 1950s and '60s in New Jersey in the doo-wop vocal quintet The Parliaments.

 Named after the American cigarette brand and led by charismatic musician and producer George Clinton, the group didn't achieve great success until they scored a hit in 1967 with "I Wanna Testify."

-Note: An earlier version of this story mistakenly said that Clarence Eugene "Fuzzy" Haskins was born in Elkins, W.V.
-Haskins was born in Elkhorn, W.V.